alekiko72/Contacts-Manager/README.md

 # Contacts-Manager

+Get familiar with Github commands, if you choose to work remotely, set up an SSH key.
+It'll make it easy to pull, push, and commit from your terminal.
+Or Use github desktop.

 We'll include all new files and their descriptions here with instructions on how to run the project

 When you work, create a branch off of dev named your name or something pertaining to your branch.
 When major